Glock 17 Versus Glock 19: Which Works Best For You?

 Why You Want a Glock 17

-The Glock 17 was designed from the start as a service pistol for the military.
-It has since found a home in the holsters of law enforcement officers around the world.
-At just over two pounds in weight and holding 17 rounds of ammo, it revolutionized what a service pistol could be.
-However, it was never meant to be carried concealed.
+However, the Glock 17 was never meant to be carried concealed.
 The Model 17’s taller frame means the butt of the pistol pokes out a bit more under a concealed carry garment.
 This makes it a challenge to conceal.
 In recent years, though, the rise in popularity of appendix inside the waistband (AIWB) carry has brought about a surge of interest in using the Glock 17 as a concealed carry gun.
 A longer, taller pistol is quite comfortable to carry in that position.

 Why You Want a Glock 19